 Q: How do you answer the question about why you left your last job during job interviews?
 I’m starting to apply and interview for new jobs, but I fear that it could negatively impact my chances to secure the job if I disclose the real reason I left.
 But I also don’t want to work for a company that punishes someone for standing up for herself in a toxic, sexist environment.

 A: It’s definitely a tricky balance when interviewing.
 I would recommend taking the high road when disclosing why you left.
 My stock response is that “I really loved my team, but was looking for more of a growth environment or additional opportunities like X, Y, and Z” or “I reevaluated my career goals and decided a change was needed”.
 I like to turn it around on the interviewer and ask them how they support their staff and what resources they provided for additional growth or learning opportunities.

 I understand your fear about the negative impact but also look at this interview as you assessing them and the company.
 Feel out the culture to make sure you are not entering back into an environment like the one you left.

 If you are struggling with a toxic work environment it’s important to know your rights and resources available to you.
 Please visit Lean In.org, MeTooMVMT.org, Women in Research.org and AAUW.org to learn more.

 Sexual harassment is a form of sex discrimination that violates Title VII of the Civil Rights Act of 1964.
 Title VII is a federal law that prohibits discrimination in employment on the basis of sex, race, color, national origin, and religion, and it applies to employers with 15 or more employees.

-Have you experienced a toxic work environment??
+Have you experienced a toxic work culture and environment??
 Tell me below or hashtag with #WhitxWorkSeries

 Share this article with someone struggling at work!